michaelshaffer37/restful-rss/README.md

 This project was built using Actions instead of the standard [Controllers](https://lumen.laravel.com/docs/5.6/controllers) found in the [Lumen Framework](https://lumen.laravel.com/).
 Although the distinction is minor these actions are singularly responsible.
-They are implemented to behave as if they were simple function through the use of the php magic method `__invoke`.
+They are implemented to behave as if they were simple functions through the use of the php magic method `__invoke`.

 #### worker